The Real Cost of Skipping a Podcast Strategy (And What to Do Instead)

 That weekly “What should I talk about?” moment.

-Instead of scrambling every week for ideas, set aside time once a quarter to brainstorm 8–12 episode topics at once.
+Instead of scrambling every single week, set aside time once a quarter to brainstorm 8–12 episode topics at once.
 Start with:

 And if you’re ready to stop guessing and start podcasting with a plan, I can help.